terrameijar/homelab-infrastructure/README.md

 I have a few principles guiding my approach to building this homelab:

 - I use hardware that is power efficient where possible.
 - I'm currently AWS-focused so I try to leverage AWS solutions where possible in the cluster.
-For example, I use AWS Route 53 to manage DNS and AWS Parameter store to store secrets.
+For example, I use AWS Route 53 to manage DNS and AWS Parameter Store to store secrets.
 - When deploying self-hosted tools, I opt for free or open source ones that give me full control of my data.
 - Everything in the cluster is deployed through Infrastructure as Code or GitOps.
 - I aim to adopt best practices in deployment and security.